oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 (It may take a short while for the modified file to be recognized and loaded, Helidon checks for config modifications in the background, it seems in my testing to recognize changes within 30 seconds, but usually it's faster)

-Of course this is a very simple change in configuration, but the principle applies to any configuration file change.
-So if you do have configuration information you expect to change whilst the program is running this is a very simple way to handle that without yourself having to remember to check for an process updates.

 ### Separating functionality by port